alsiola/react-doc-props/README.md

 [![Coverage Status](https://coveralls.io/repos/github/alsiola/react-doc-props/badge.svg?branch=master)](https://coveralls.io/github/alsiola/react-doc-props?branch=master)
 # react-doc-props

 react-doc-props is a package that allows you to write comprehensive in-file documentation of React components.
 This documentation will then generate the correct propTypes and defaultProps for your component.
-Additionally, a `DocDisplay` component is provided that will display the documentation in a human-friendly format, which can be integrated with, for example, React-Storybook.

 ## Installation
 Install with your package manager of choice: